DMacMakes/dmdocs/content/en/torrens/ise102/week12/index.md

 Click image to visit the Trello
 {{< /imgproc >}}

+### Build On The Base

+A few people had this issue in the Slots assessment, and typically do if they haven't followed the streaming classes.

+We **won't be marking any old Snake code that's submitted**: you need to be attending or watching streams, and demonstrating what you've learned.
+That means your Snake game is **built on the provided base** code and uses *textpixels*.

 ### Submitting your files correctly

 <a class="btn btn-lg btn-primary mr-3 mb-4" href="https://dmdocs.netlify.app/torrens/ise102/assessments/#deliverable" target="_blank">Cleaning up and zipping your project<i class="fas fa-arrow-alt-circle-right ml-2"></i></a>

+### A3 Required: Do More Than The Minimum

+The brief says the Snake game is a base.
+It rewards building new things, added settings and features.
+When your tinker with it, when you flex a little.. we know you really understand it.

+* Go through rubric
+* Extra features!
+Things you can run into that change the game, difficulty settings, extra lives, best score recorded to disk.
+* Do more than the minimum!
+* Don’t just do exactly as i do visually.
+You could:
+  * Change the window dimensions (`setupWindow(50,25)`)
+  * Have a double-thick wall
+  * What can you display in unicode?
+Can you make the background or snake more interesting?
+* Use the gui to provide any info you want
+  * different fruit types what they give you
+  * Hints
+  * Your previous best score
+  * tell them how disappointing they are.
+* Action replay of the last 10 seconds?
+* Multiple game modes
+* Top 3 scores saved to disk and reopened each time app opens

+## What Was Covered In Review
+Collisions: Fruit eating, score updating, wall hitting, options etc.

+## How To Wait Without Sleep

+Some of you may have tried using sleep() in the `playSnake()` loop and discovered it isn't going to fly in a frame based application.
+Things need to keep happening, like Snakes slithering and keyboard input being checked.

+Demo of **Waiting** solution.

 ## A growing snake